ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Reason:
 : The reason for this registration.
-For initial registrations, this MUST be NONE (0x00).
+For initial registrations, this MUST be DEFAULT (0x00).
 For re-registrations due to an unusable VCID, this indicates why the previous VCID was rejected.
 See {{iana-cid-reasons}}.

 Connection ID: